-Sometimes even the biggest fan of city life needs a break from London’s bustling, fast-paced atmosphere – it’s why London’s parks and green spaces are so popular.
+London’s parks and green spaces have always been immensely popular with tourists and locals alike regularly flocking to the green spaces to get some fresh air.
 From hidden squares surrounded by townhouses, to the pleasant, cultivated Royal Parks and the gentle rolling hills, London is actually one of the world’s greenest cities.
-Here, Culture Trip explores the best natural spaces offered by London.
+Here, Culture Trip explores the best natural spaces offered in the city.

 The Royal Parks of Zone 1

-London may be one of Europe’s biggest cities, but it is also surprisingly green, even right in its centre.
+London may be one of Europe’s biggest cities, but it’s also surprisingly green, even right in its centre.
 In Zone 1 alone, there are four Royal Parks – Hyde Park, Regent’s Park and Primrose Hill, St. James’s Park and Green Park.
-Whilst their pristine and well-kept nature, combined with the constant stream of tourists and suit-wearing office workers, means they cannot entirely be called ‘natural’, Hyde Park and Regent’s Park especially are unexpectedly large and can lure even the most avid city-dweller into thinking they’re on a country walk.
-Ideal for lunch breaks away from the office and lazy afternoons on every other day, the Royal Parks are full of dog walkers, fitness enthusiasts and book readers and contain enough green space, footpaths and wooden benches to cater for all of these activities.
+While their pristine and well-kept nature, combined with the constant stream of tourists and suit-wearing office workers, means they cannot entirely be called “natural”, Hyde Park and Regent’s Park especially are unexpectedly large and can lure even the most avid city-dweller into thinking they’re on a country walk.
+Ideal for lunch breaks away from the office and lazy afternoons on every other day, the Royal Parks are full of dog walkers, fitness enthusiasts and book readers, and they contain enough green space, footpaths and wooden benches to cater for all of these activities.
 Expect to find manicured flower beds, grassy fields, small lakes and plenty of ducks in London’s most famous parks.

 Where else can you simultaneously sunbathe on a vast expanse of green grass and admire the architecture of Canary Wharf but in Greenwich?
 Already radiating village charm, with its brick buildings and pie and mash shops, Greenwich is a magnet for those looking for a little bit of old English countryside without having to stray more than a stone’s throw from London’s city centre.
 Dotted with landmarks, Greenwich Park’s skyline is dominated by the famous observatory, which requires a gentle hill walk to reach it, and sprawling at the bottom of the slope is the equally famous and grand National Maritime Museum.

 Get off the bus at Hampstead Heath and you’ll feel a long way from the bustle of city life.
-Already one of London’s greenest, leafiest and most attractive suburbs, the Heath is what makes Hampstead extra special.
-Dense woodland, muddy fields and meandering dirt pathways all combine to make Hampstead Heath feel that bit wilder than London’s other parks – there probably aren’t many other places where Londoners can justify wearing Wellington boots, after all!
+Already one of London’s greenest, leafiest and most attractive suburbs, Hampstead is made extra special by the presence of the heath.
+Dense woodland, muddy fields and meandering dirt pathways all combine to make Hampstead Heath feel that bit wilder than London’s other parks – there probably aren’t many other places where Londoners can justify wearing wellington boots, after all!
 The centre of the Heath is perhaps one of the only places in London where the sound of traffic can no longer be heard.
 But the city is never too far away – stand at the top of the hill on a clear day, and you’ll be able to see as far as the Shard and the Square Mile.

 With quaint brick buildings and traditional English bakeries, Highgate Village already feels like a different world from London, and its delightfully landscaped park, perched on the edge of a hill, only helps to reinforce the village lifestyle.
 Although far smaller than Hampstead Heath, its closest neighbour, Waterlow Park is situated adjacent to the High Street, making it a perfect place to pop into for a relaxing walk in between browsing charity bookshops or dining on hearty pub meals.

 Sometimes it seems like London’s suburbs and zones go on forever.
-However, what visitors to the city less frequently get to explore is the greener, calmer and altogether more natural environment outside of London.
+However, what visitors to the city don’t often get to explore is the greener, calmer and altogether more natural environment outside of London.
 This starts with the Green Belt, a strip of land circling London on which building is highly restricted to protect the natural environment and ecology of the area.
-In this area, plenty of small villages and green forests can be explored – all reached in less than an hour by train from Central London.
+In this area, plenty of small villages and green forests can be explored – all reached in less than an hour by train from central London.